Showing posts with label ashford. Show all posts

 Head towards Hythe along the one-way street from the village crossroads and take the second turning left onto Bourne Lane.
 At the end of the lane, pass through the swing-gate and continue straight ahead.
 Heading north along the left-hand edge of the field, you will soon reach the railway embankment, climb this and cross the line carefully.
 This Ashford to Hastings line is one of only two remaining diesel lines in the provincial South-East.

-Descend the embankment to the next field, and follow the footpath diagonally across, roughly northward.
+Descend the embankment to a modern housing development.
+Follow the footpath roughly northward (it may be chanelled around the edge during construction works).
 You will climb to pass underneath the bypass, opened in 1994.
-Bear right after the underpass and continue along left-hand-side of the next field.
+Bear right after the underpass and continue along the left-hand side of the next field.
 Continue as you pass a house and tennis courts on your left.
 Next you will pass a pond behind St Mary's Church where the path bears slightly left to continue across the field.

 You will soon reach a crossroads of footpaths.
 Turn sharp left at the post to take the path which is slightly diagonal across the field to reach the lane.
 Our walk continues straight across, but those wishing to explore the church can detour left at this point.
 This hamlet, centred around St Mary’s church was once the centre of population.
 When the flat-lands of Romney Marsh were drained, the population decamped to the more southerly location of Hamstreet, then known merely as ‘Ham’.
 It was the coming of the railway in 1851 that ultimately led to the growth of this village.